 More and more mosquitoes are becoming resistant to different insecticides.
-This is a serious issue since mosquitoes can transmit many deadly diseases including malaria, the West Nile virus, and the Zika virus.
-Insecticide resistance makes it much harder to fight these diseases and the mosquitoes themselves.
+This is a serious issue since mosquitoes can transmit many deadly diseases, including malaria, the West Nile virus, and the Zika virus.
+Insecticide resistance makes fighting these diseases and the mosquitoes themselves much harder.

 When mosquitoes are resistant to insecticides, they become almost invincible.
 It then becomes impossible to reduce their population and slow down the rate at which they spread disease.
 Only by knowing how mosquitoes develop insecticide resistance will we be able to create an action plan with new ways to fight them.

 What is insecticide resistance?

 Basically, mosquitoes are slowly becoming fully resistant to some insecticides.
 This allows them to survive even large doses of chemicals normally lethal to them.

 Insecticide resistance is caused by genetic changes in an insect.
 These increase the insect’s ability to overcome the effects of different chemicals.
 This means that certain mosquito species are becoming resistant to some of the substances designed to kill them.
 And, since these genetic changes, the mosquitoes will pass this resistance from one generation to the next.
 This, in turn, will result in a loss of insecticide efficacy for entire colonies of mosquitoes.

 Even though people are starting to fret about this issue, in reality, insecticide resistance is nothing new.
 It started to develop almost at the same time as the manufacture and use of the first insecticides for malaria eradication in the 1940s.

 However, with how much we now use insecticides on a daily basis, this has become a much more common occurrence.
 The more we use different types of insecticides, the more immune mosquitoes become to these chemicals.
 So, we might soon experience a time when nothing can kill mosquitoes because they’ll have developed a resistance to all known insecticides.